-Arrive in Shannon at 6:00 am, your American Expeditions tour manager will greet NHPBS travelers at the airport.
+Arrive in Shannon, your American Expeditions tour manager will greet NHPBS travelers at the airport.

 Together with your NHPBS ambassador, load your waiting motor coach and begin your exploration of Ireland!
 From the Shannon Airport, transfer to nearby Bunratty Castle and Folk Park.
 One of the most complete and authentic medieval castles in Ireland, Bunratty Castle was built in 1425 and was restored in 1954.
 On the castle grounds, you’ll discover Bunratty Folk Park, where 19th-century life is vividly recreated on the park’s 26 acres.
 Enjoy the opportunity to stretch your legs after your journey as you stroll the grounds, wandering from house to house around the charming village complete with a school, post office, doctor’s home, hardware shop—and of course, the pub!
 Take a moment to enjoy some Irish tea and scones made on site.